bharathgs/Awesome-pytorch-list/README.md

 187. [pytorch-zssr](https://github.com/jacobgil/pytorch-zssr): PyTorch implementation of 1712.06087 "Zero-Shot" Super-Resolution using Deep Internal Learning
 188. [deep_image_prior](https://github.com/atiyo/deep_image_prior): An implementation of image reconstruction methods from Deep Image Prior (Ulyanov et al., 2017) in PyTorch.
 189. [pytorch-transformer](https://github.com/leviswind/pytorch-transformer): pytorch implementation of Attention is all you need.
+190. [DeepRL-Grounding](https://github.com/devendrachaplot/DeepRL-Grounding): This is a PyTorch implementation of the AAAI-18 paper Gated-Attention Architectures for Task-Oriented Language Grounding

 ## Blogs & Articles